pola-rs/polars-book/user_guide/src/selecting_data/selecting_data_expressions.md

 - the `filter` method to select rows
 - the `select` method to select columns

-To illustrate both of these methods we define a simple `DataFrame`:
+For simplicity we deal with `DataFrame` examples throughout.
+The principles are the same for `Series` objects except that columns obviously cannot be selected in a `Series`.
+To illustrate the `filter` and `select` methods we define a simple `DataFrame`:

 ```python
 {{#include ../examples/selecting_data/indexing_selecting_examples.py:4:10}}